lsoft/XmlSerDe/README.md

 PTAL on few points:

 1. `(est)` test do premature estimation of result XML document length, and allocate the buffer of appropriate size.
 Serialization with estimation on may be a bit slower than a regular one, but it allocate less.
-2. `(stream)` test serializes data into the binary for sending into stream and\or network.
+2. `(stream)` test serializes the data into the binary for sending into stream and\or network.
 For test purposes we do not send the data anywhere.
 Low allocations are possible because of `ArrayPool<>.Rent` use.
 3. Deserialization process allocate only 5% memory in comparison to the standard serializer.

 the code: